SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Introduction

-In this paper, we develop a new method for discovering symmetries from raw data: For a dataset that has an underlying, unknown Lie group of symmetries (analogous to translation symmetry), the model gives a generator of the symmetry (analogous to pixel translations).
-In other words, we develop an unsupervised method, which has no other tasks such as classification or regression: the data is given to the system without any labels of any sort, and out comes the symmetry operator.
+In this paper, we develop a new method for discovering symmetries from raw data.
+For a dataset that has an underlying unknown symmetry (analogous to translation symmetry) provided by the action of a Lie group, the~model provides a generator of the symmetry (analogous to pixel translations).
+In~other words, we develop an unsupervised method, which has no other tasks such as classification or regression: the data are provided to the system without any labels of any sort, and~out comes the generator of the symmetry group action.
+The~setup also creates, as~a byproduct, a~symmetry-based representation of the data, whose importance is forcefully emphasized by \citet{higgins2022symmetry} and \citet{anselmi2022symmetry}.
+This symmetry-based representation can also be used as an adapter between raw data and regular~CNNs.

-In the context of symmetry learning, one sometimes restricts attention to symmetry transformations acting on samples only through actions on some underlying ''coordinate'' space, e.g. in the case of images, a translated image is obtained by acting the translation operator on the pixels.
-We would like to emphasize that our setting is more general in that we consider a symmetry group of transformations acting directly on samples, and so-called ``regular representations'' (of which pixel translations is an example) are only a special case of our approach.
+In the context of symmetry learning, one sometimes restricts attention to symmetry transformations that act on samples only through an action on their component indices.
+For~instance, in~the case of images, a~translated image is obtained by shifting the pixel indices in an appropriate way, without~otherwise transforming the data.
+While such transformations form an important class of symmetry actions, our setting is more general in that we consider a symmetry group of transformations acting \emph{directly on samples}, and~so-called ``regular representations'' (of which pixel translations are an example) are only a special case of our~approach.

-To give some spoilers, our method is able to start with a dataset that is approximately invariant under translations as in image data, and discover the pixel translation symmetry operator.
-We describe our datasets in detail below, but it is worth mentioning that \emph{approximately invariant} here means, in particular, that we do not include translated versions of individual samples (which is what one often does in data augmentation).
-The data comes from an underlying invariant distribution, but the training set itself is not forced to be strictly invariant.
+Another avenue of generalization relevant to our methodology is the notion of a \emph{local} symmetry, as~opposed to the more commonly encountered notion of global or~``rigid'' symmetries.
+The translation symmetry of the underlying distribution of an image dataset does not come from the fact that rigidly translated versions of images are commonly encountered; they are not.
+One sometimes synthetically creates such samples for purposes of data augmentation, but, in reality, multiple pictures of the same exact setting are rare.
+What does happen is that real images consist of \emph{local building blocks} whose locations have a distribution that is approximately invariant under translations (see Figure~\ref{fig:group-acting-locally}).

+Each image consists of the superposition of a number of such building blocks, and the approximate translation symmetry of image data is, in~this sense, tied to an underlying \emph{local} version of the translation symmetry. \emph{We ignore the dependence between the locations of different object types.} The importance of being able to deal with such a flexible/local notion of symmetry has been emphasized by \citet{bronstein2021geometricdeeplearninggrids} and \citet{anselmi2019symmetry}.

+With this motivation, we seek to develop a symmetry learning methodology that finds transformations that respect the underlying distribution of a dataset of samples and~respect a notion of locality that is intertwined with the~symmetry.